Harish-K57/CodeAlpha_Data-Analytics_Task-_No_3/README.md

 # CodeAlpha_Data-Analytics_Task_No_3
+# 📊 Data Visualization

-📌 Task Description
+## 📌 Task Objective

-The objective of Task 3: Data Visualization is to transform raw data into meaningful visual formats such as charts, graphs, and dashboards.
-The task focuses on creating clear, insightful, and decision-oriented visualizations using professional data visualization tools.
+The objective of **Task No. 3: Data Visualization** is to transform raw data into meaningful visual representations such as charts, graphs, and dashboards.
+The task focuses on creating clear, insightful, and well-designed visuals that enhance understanding, reveal patterns, and support data-driven decision-making.

+---

-🛠 Tool Used
+## 🛠 Tool Used

-Tableau Desktop
+- **Tableau Desktop**

-(Tableau was used instead of Matplotlib or Seaborn to build interactive dashboards and visuals.)
+(Tableau was used to create interactive and visually impactful dashboards.)

+---

-📂 Project File
+## 📂 Project File

-Code_Alpha_Task_No_3_blinkit_project.twbx
+- `Code_Alpha_Task_No_3_blinkit_project.twbx`

-Contains dataset, worksheets, dashboards, and calculated fields
+  This Tableau packaged workbook contains the dataset, worksheets, dashboards, and calculated fields used for visualization.

-Packaged Tableau workbook for easy access
+---

-📈 What Was Done in This Task
+## 📈 Task Implementation

-✔ Data Transformation
+### ✔ Data Transformation

-Raw data was cleaned and structured inside Tableau
+- Raw data was imported and structured within Tableau
+- Measures and dimensions were analyzed

-Calculated fields and measures were created for analysis
+- Calculated fields were created where required

+---

-✔ Data Visualization
+### ✔ Data Visualization
 The following visual elements were designed:

-Bar charts

-Line charts

-Pie / donut charts

-KPI cards

-Interactive dashboards

-✔ Insight Generation

-Visualizations reveal insights related to:

-Sales performance

-Product category contribution

-Outlet and location analysis

-Customer behavior patterns

-✔ Storytelling with Data

-Dashboards are structured logically

-Visual hierarchy guides decision-making

-Filters allow users to explore data dynamically

-📊 Dashboard Features

-Interactive filters (category, outlet type, location)

-Clear KPI indicators

-User-friendly layout

-Business-focused insights

-🎯 Learning Outcomes

-Hands-on experience with Tableau

-Understanding of data storytelling

-Ability to convert raw data into actionable insights

-Improved dashboard design and visualization skills

-🧑‍💻 Author

-Harish Kawthalkar
-Data Visualization & Analytics Learner

-📌 Conclusion

-This project successfully fulfills Task 3: Data Visualization by transforming raw data into impactful visuals using Tableau, enhancing understanding, revealing insights, and supporting data-driven decision-making.
+- Bar charts
+- Line charts
+- Pie / Donut charts
+- KPI cards
+- Interactive dashboards

+---

+### ✔ Insight Generation
+The visualizations help in identifying:
+- Sales performance trends
+- Category-wise contribution
+- Outlet and location performance
+- Customer behavior patterns

+---

+### ✔ Data Storytelling
+- Dashboards are logically structured for easy interpretation
+- Visual hierarchy highlights key insights
+- Filters enable interactive exploration of data
+- Visuals are designed to support business decision-making

+---

+## 📊 Dashboard Features
+- Interactive filters
+- Clear KPI indicators
+- Clean and user-friendly layout
+- Insight-focused visual design

+---

+## 🎯 Learning Outcomes
+- Hands-on experience with Tableau
+- Improved understanding of data storytelling
+- Ability to convert raw data into actionable insights
+- Enhanced data visualization and dashboard design skills

+---

+## 🧑‍💻 Author
+**Siddhesh Khedekar**
+BBA Student | Data Visualization & Analytics

+---

+## 📌 Conclusion
+This project successfully completes **Task No. 3: Data Visualization** by transforming raw data into impactful visual dashboards using **Tableau**, enabling clear insights and informed decision-making.